gdetor/rescience-c.github.io/03-edit.md

 # The publication process

-The publication is alsmot automatic but still requires some manual steps:
+The publication is almost automatic but still requires some manual steps:

   * [Reserve a new article number]() and communicate it to the author(s)
   * [Reserve a new DOI]() and communicate it to the author(s)
-  * Make sure author has updated all the missing metadata in the YAML file
+  * Make sure the author has updated all the missing metadata in the YAML file
-  * Make sure author regenerated the PDF
+  * Make sure the author has regenerated the PDF
   * Fork the author repository under the ReScience archives (https://github.com/ReScience-Archives) organization.
-  * Upload paper to Zenodo using the provided [upload-zenodo.py]() script.
+  * Upload the paper to Zenodo using the provided [upload-zenodo.py]() script.
   * Generate a new bibtex entry using the provided [generate-bibtex.py]()
   * Make a pull request to add this new entry to the [list of published articles]()
   * Add stars on [the board](http://rescience.github.io/board/) to the editor